Topic and Objectives

 Financial institutions exhibit a unique risk management possibility due to the combination of deposit taking and lending decisions.
 By supporting lines of credit via non-transaction deposits, banks can actively manage their exposure to liquidity risk.
 The project examines empirically whether and how the geographic diversification of banks affects their risk management possibilities.
 Greater geographic diversification, on the one hand, insulates banks from adverse shocks to lending if shocks across areas are not perfectly correlated.
 This decreases their exposure to liquidity risk.
 Raising deposits from different areas, on the other hand, exposes banks to idiosyncratic funding shocks, which limits their risk management possibilities.
 The team uses regulatory data on publicly traded bank holding companies (BHC) in the U.S. and information on the removal of interstate banking restrictions to identify the causal effect of geographic diversification on bank risk.

-Results show that geographic diversification lowers risk.
+- Greater diversification of US banking holding companies lowers risk.
 This effect is robust and not sensitive to alternative definitions of risk.
-The paper was accepted for publication in the Journal of Financial Economics at the beginning of July 2015.

 |Martin Götz, Luc Laeven, Ross Levine||Does the Geographic Expansion of Bank Assets Reduce Risk?|